Returning to work safely following COVID-19 closures and work safely protocols

 Both employers and employees should keep up to date with the latest HSE advice and guidance.

-You can get more information in the Return to Work Safely Protocol (pdf).
-The protocol sets out the minimum measures needed in every workplace and there may be additional safeguards in different workplaces.
+You can get more detailed information in the revised Work Safely Protocol (pdf) (Previously called the Return to Work Safely Protocol).
+The revised protocol sets out the minimum measures needed in every workplace to manage and prevent the spread of infection.
+It gives information on the selection of hand sanitisers, the wearing of face masks, ventilation of workplaces and symptoms.
+There may be additional safeguards in different workplaces.
 The protocol may change or be updated over time.
-Please check back as we will continue to add information to this document as it is updated and more detailed information becomes available.
+Please check back as we will continue to add information to this document as it is updated.

 Planning for return to work